Before Trump Announced Tariffs, Icahn Sold Off Millions In Steel-Related Stocks

 A former adviser to President Trump sold off $31.3 million in stocks he owned in a steel-dependent company, just days before the president announced hefty tariffs on foreign-made steel.

-The shares Icahn sold, in the Manitowac Company, have lost value fairly steadily over the past month but took another tumble Thursday and Friday after Trump announced that he would impose a 25 percent tariff on imported steel.
+The shares Icahn sold, in the Manitowoc Company, have lost value fairly steadily over the past month but took another tumble Thursday and Friday after Trump announced that he would impose a 25 percent tariff on imported steel.

 Manitowac is a global manufacturer of cranes and is therefore highly dependent on steel.
 Reuters mentioned that the company's stock fell more than 6 percent Thursday in a story about how companies across the world were reacting to the tariff announcement.